chrisdembia/opensim-core/README.md

 #### Get the dependencies

 Most dependencies can be obtained via the Ubuntu software repositories.
+On each line below, we show the corresponding package.

 * **operating system**: Ubuntu 13.10 or later.
 * **cross-platform build system**: